 This is confusing and relatively hard for many people to understand.
 When you use a MIDI keyboard and hit a note, you are sending three different values to the laptop or PC.
 The confusing thing here is that MIDI itself contains no sound, just numbers that are coding.
 To produce the sound you use a MIDI controller.
 The values that are sent are velocity, the note number, and the note-on.

-The MIDI controller controls a VST and this is what produces the sound we here.
-A MIDI controller isn’t going to have stock sounds, it relies on using VST’s from a laptop or PC to generate the sounds.
+The controller controls a VST and this is what produces the sound we here.
+They aren’t going to have stock sounds, as they rely on using VST’s from a laptop or PC to generate the sounds.

 Importance Of Cleaning Your Instrument

-Having a keyboard that has dirty keys is also not good.
+Having to deal with dirty keys is also not good.
 When you don’t clean your keys properly you are putting yourself at risk for becoming sick.
 If you’re playing shows every night and sweating on to your MIDI controller, the sweat can start to turn your keys yellow.

 Cleaning The Dust From Your MIDI Controller